 Reformat hard drive: By reformatting the hard drive, you can fix invalid B-tree node size error, but data recovery is recommended before reformatting the hard drive, because reformatting would cause data loss.

-To recover data from external hard drive with invalid B-tree node size error, we need a professional Mac data recovery software.
-Here M3 Mac Data Recovery is highly recommended, it is an easy-to-use Mac data recovery software which can recover deleted or lost files under macOS 10.12 and Mac OSX 10.11/10.10/10.9/10.8/10.7/10.6.
+To recover lost data from external hard drive with invalid B-tree node size error, we need a professional Mac data recovery software.
+Here M3 Data Recovery for Mac is highly recommended, it is an easy-to-use Mac data recovery software which can recover deleted or lost files under macOS Catalina 10.15/Mojave 10.14/High Sierra 10.13/10.12 and Mac OS X 10.11/10.10/10.9/10.8.

-Tutorial to recover data from invalid B-tree nodde size error
+Tutorial to recover lost data from invalid B-tree nodde size error

-Step 1: Download, install and launch M3 Mac Data Recovery on your Mac computer.
+Step 1: Download, install and launch M3 Data Recovery for Mac on your Mac computer.

-Step 3: M3 Mac Data Recovery is scanning the data from corrupted external hard drive.
+Step 3: M3 Data Recovery for Mac is scanning the data from corrupted external hard drive.